codeforboston/plogalong/README.md

   - While Expo runs, you can type `a` at the terminal to run the app in an Android emulator or `i` to run it in the iOS simulator; or you can use Expo's local web interface.

+    If you type 'i' and get an error, run 'sudo xcode-select -s /Applications/Xcode.app'

   - To run Plogalong on an iOS device:
   <br>1.
 Connect both your computer and your iOS device with same Wi-Fi.